Home

 Middle Oak Baptist Church

-Those forcibly sent to Florida took very little with them, save their memories, and when those memories left Virginia, the knowledge of their enslavement at Highland left with them.
-For years the assumption at James Monroe’s Highland historic site had been that the stories of their lives had been lost.
+Back in Albemarle County, Virginia, almost 200 years later, James Monroe’s Highland announced the archaeological finding of the original 1799 Monroe house.
+The re-examination of the plantation’s history spurred two docents at the site, Miranda Burnett and Martin Violette, to question the fate of the enslaved families Monroe sold to Florida.
+For years the assumption had been that the stories of their lives had been lost.
 Oral histories of their descendants, so important in the histories of the plantations of the Virginia founding fathers, would possibly never be part of Highland’s history.

 As Burnett and Violette researched the families sold to Florida and got to know the descendants in Albemarle County, they realized that two descendant groups, separated nearly 200 years ago, could be reunited.
 In September 2018 Burnett and Violette traveled to Monticello, Florida to visit the Casa Bianca plantation site and, more importantly, attempt to connect with descendants there.
 Their presentation at the local library yielded results.